AaYuSh11233/EntangleMe/README.md

 # EntangleMe 🌀
 > A messaging app using **Quantum Teleportation**

-We built **Entangleme** to explore how quantum teleportation could work as a message transfer system.
+We built **EntangleMe** to explore how quantum teleportation could work as a message transfer system.
 It uses **Qiskit** to simulate teleporting qubit states and connects it to a simple web interface—where one user sends a bit and the other receives it.

 ---